icclab/icclab_turtlebot/README.md

 # icclab_turtlebot
-Base scripts for the turtlebots at ICCLab.
+Base scripts for turtlebot3 at ICCLab.

-NOTE DEPENDENCIES:
-- the rplidar model uses a mesh from the "hector_sensors_description" package, so credits are due to the original authors
-- the actual rplidar ROS node we're using allows us to stop the rotation motor, and it's here: https://github.com/negre/rplidar_ros.git

 # TL;DR

 In the launch directory you will find:
-- minimal_with_rplidar.launch : launches the "minimal" turtlebot_bringup script + the rplidar node
+- minimal.launch : launches the "minimal" turtlebot_bringup script + Realsense camera node + Scanse Sweep laser node + move_base
-- gmapping_icclab.launch : gmapping using the rplidar input on /scan topic instead of the kinect
-- amcl_icclab.launch : amcl using the rplidar

-In the base directory, the file 10-local.rules makes sure that when the rplidar is connected with USB it's given a consistent name through a symlink (/dev/rplidar) you should save the file in /etc/udev/rules.d/10-local.rules on your turtlebot
+- minimal_exploration.launch : launch file used for demo webapp
+- minimal_amcl.launch : _needs to be updated_
+- minimal_gmapping.launch : _needs to be updated_

 # How to try things out